15 Things You Must Do Once You Start Making $150,000

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-However, there are many ways to make the most of your new income and keep it safe, like building an emergency fund, hiring a financial advisor, and avoiding lifestyle creep.
+There are ways to make the most of your new income and keep it safe, like building an emergency fund and hiring a financial advisor.
+You can manage your money responsibly as well as use it to learn a new skill, take a vacation, or donate to charity.

-Here are 15 things to do once you start making $150,000.
+To help you best plan for the future, here are 15 very smart things you can do once you start making $150,000.

 Review your financial plan